J-odion/J-odion/README.md

 <!--END_SECTION:waka-->

 ⚡ Fun fact: I play the Bass guitar and Squash.
-(Bronze, Silver, Gold Medalist 👉👈). if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈
+(Bronze, Silver, Gold Medalist 👉👈). <br>
+if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈